MMN3003/knowledge/sishemi/features.md

 - share feed into other social media
-	- f1: share through the os
+	- f1: share through the os 3 working days
+	- f2: add description on image 3 working days
+		- for each social media 1 working days
-- import posts from other social media
+- import posts from other social media => 5-6 working days
-- lead organization
+- lead organization =>
 - edit feed activity